jwlodek/py_cui/docs/DocstringGenerated/Widgets.md

- jump_to_start | Jumps to the start of the textbox jump_to_end | Jumps to the end to the textbox erase_char | Erases character at textbox cursor handle_key_press | Override of base handle key press function draw | Override of base draw function
+ jump_to_start | Jumps to the start of the textbox jump_to_end | Jumps to the end to the textbox erase_char | Erases character at textbox cursor delete_char | Deletes character to right of texbox cursor handle_key_press | Override of base handle key press function draw | Override of base draw function